atreyaj/mobileShop/README.md

 When you got Nativescript up and running, you can type the command

  _tns run_ android | ios (Choose either android or ios, ios only works on apple devices)

+ To test the offline database, turn off the api, at any given moment and the data you sent to the api, should still exists.